raulsteleac/robotic-warehouse-dematic/README.md

 # Environment Description

-The multi-robot warehouse (RWARE) environment simulates a warehouse with robots moving and delivering requested goods.
-The simulator is inspired by real-world applications, in which robots pick-up shelves and deliver them to a workstation.
-Humans access the content of a shelf, and then robots can return them to empty shelf locations.
+The task-assignment multi-robot warehouse (TA-RWARE) is an adaptation of the original multi-robot warehouse (RWARE) environment to enable a more realistic scenario where two groups of heterogenous agents are required to cooperate to execute a pick and the actions of each agent represent locations in the warehouse to facilitate this cooperation and direct optimization of pick-rate, measured in order-lines per hour.
+We denote one group of these agents as AGVs (carrier agents) and Pickers (loading agents).

 The environment is configurable: it allows for different sizes (difficulty), number of agents, communication capabilities, and reward settings (cooperative/individual).
 Of course, the parameters used in each experiment must be clearly reported to allow for fair comparisons between algorithms.